Co-Design of Cryptographic Parameters and Delay-Aware Feedback Gain for Encrypted Control Systems: Preliminaries and Problem Formulation

 which applies entrywise to vectors and matrices.
-The secret key $\sk\in\bbZ_q^N$, where $N\in\bbN$ is a power-of-two, is drawn uniformly at random from the ternary set $\{-1,0,1\}^N$.
+The secret key $\sk\in\bbZ_q^N$, where $N\in\bbN$ is a power-of-two, is generated by drawing each component uniformly at random from the ternary set $\{-1,0,1\}$.
 Only an entity with access to it can perform both encryption and decryption.

 The LWE based scheme supports matrix-vector multiplication to be evaluated over encrypted data.
 Specifically, it employs two distinct encryption algorithms, denoted by $\Enc'$ and $\Enc$, for the multiplier and multiplicand, respectively: